ammarhd/restaurants-website/README.md

 1. the design could of course improve more and need multiple opinions

-2. also maybe other features could be included when having better idea about the project
+2. also maybe other features could be included when having better ideas about the project

-3. i have some console bugs but without affecting the website which might be because of my browser plugins
+3. I have some console bugs but without affecting the website which might be because of my browser plugins

 4. maybe some functionlities could be written in a better way!

 5. More work to make the website fit perfictly on every screen size (now it is working good in most of the cases)

+6. Introducing multiple shallow and unit tests.